Luxembourg is a tiny country that packs a big punch!

 Majestically set across the grand gorges of Alzette and Pétrusse rivers, it’s famed for its ruins of medieval fortifications.
-Aside from wandering the city streets and exploring the many restaurants and cafes
+Aside from wandering the city streets and exploring the many restaurants and cafes.

 The vast Bock Casemates tunnel network encompasses a dungeon, prison and the Archaeological Crypt, so if you do not get yourself lost, which is pretty much impossible, there is plenty to explore and entertain yourself with!
-Covering an area of 1100 meter squared and were built so that in the event of war, they could house several hundred soldiers.
+Covering an area of 1100 meters squared and were built so that in the event of war, they could house several hundred soldiers.